 Bottomline: Top 6 Data Breaches in July 2025

 The July data breaches highlight various attack vectors, from weak access controls to vendor mismanagement.
-To reduce risk, organizations must adopt proactive cybersecurity strategies and leverage AI-driven solutions.
+To reduce risk, organizations must adopt proactive cybersecurity strategies and leverage AI-driven solutions.- Patch management and zero-day vulnerability monitoring are critical to mitigating risk.

 - Strong password policies and multi-factor authentication (MFA) are essential to securing sensitive systems.